DataBiosphere/toil/docs/running/cwl.rst

         standard_bam_processing.cwl \
         inputs.yaml

-In this case, we set the following options:
+In this example, we set the following options, which are all passed to Toil:
 ::

-    `--singularity`: (Passed to Toil) Specifies that all jobs should be run with Singularity containers instead of Docker.
+    --singularity: Specifies that all jobs should be run with Singularity containers instead of Docker.

-    `--jobStore`: (Passed to Toil) Path to a folder that already exists, which will contain the Toil jobstore and all related job-tracking information.
+    --jobStore: Path to a folder that already exists, which will contain the Toil jobstore and all related job-tracking information.

-    `--batchSystem`: (Passed to Toil) Use the specified HPC or Cloud-based cluster platform `--workDir`: The directory where all temporary files will be created for the workflow.
-This can be referenced as `$(runtime.tmpdir)` in CWL tools and workflows.
+    --batchSystem: Use the specified HPC or Cloud-based cluster platform.

+    --workDir: The directory where all temporary files will be created for the workflow.
+This can be referenced as
+        $(runtime.tmpdir) in CWL tools and workflows.

-    `--outdir`: Directory where final outputs will be written.
+    --outdir: Directory where final outputs will be written.

-    `--logFile`: Path to the main logfile with logs from all jobs.
+    --logFile: Path to the main logfile with logs from all jobs.

-    `--writeLogs`: (Passed to Toil) Directory where all job logs will be stored to the current working directory `--retryCount`: How many times to retry each Toil job.
+    --writeLogs: Directory where all job logs will be stored to the current working directory.

-    `--disableCaching`: ?
+    --retryCount: How many times to retry each Toil job.

+    --disableCaching: Required for LSF batch system.

-    `--maxLogFileSize`: Logs that get larger than this value will be truncated.
+    --maxLogFileSize: Logs that get larger than this value will be truncated.

-    `--stats`: Save resources usages in json files that can be collected with the `toil stats` command after the workflow is done.
+    --stats: Save resources usages in json files that can be collected with the toil stats command after the workflow is done.

 Running CWL in the Cloud
 ------------------------